 Bryan was President of the River Outfitters Association of BC in 1988 and helped to implement the most comprehensive river rafting regulations in the world.
-Also, Bryan and the Association initiated an extensive raft guide examination and licensing program and river-specific operating guidelines for over 100 rivers in British Columbia.
+Bryan and the Association also initiated an extensive raft guide examination and licensing program and river-specific operating guidelines for over 100 rivers in British Columbia.

 Judgement and leadership by risk management decision-makers is the key to ensuring guest safety.
 All the training, certifications and experience of the guide crew is meaningless if proper decisions are not made.

 At REO, we have specific rafting protocols for every rapid and every water level on the Nahatlatch.
 At certain water levels, we close certain sections of the river to maintain strict safety guidelines.
-By implementing such comprehensive guidelines, REO has been able to provide quality rafting experiences to over 88,000 guests from around the world.
+By implementing such comprehensive guidelines, REO has been able to provide quality rafting experiences to over 100,000 guests from around the world.

-More senior guides.REO is fortunate to attract the best guiding talent in the country and from around the world.
+Senior GuidesREO is fortunate to attract the best guiding talent in the country and from around the world.
 Our wilderness resort and the range of Class 3-5 whitewater available at our doorstep, is a major drawing card for the best raft guides in the world.
 The Nahatlatch and Stein, our premier rivers, are two of the most continuous and exciting rafting runs in Canada.
 Our guides are challenged day in and day out, and this challenge attracts true whitewater professionals.

 The Right EquipmentAll the best whitewater gear for rafting is provided by REO, including wetsuits, lifejackets, paddling jackets, and helmets.
 We use full-body O'Neill wetsuits to maximize your comfort & safety.

-REO was the first company in BC to provide safety kayakers on our Nahatlatch trips over 25 years ago.
+REO was the first company in BC to provide safety kayakers on our Nahatlatch trips over 30 years ago.
 Today, many rafting companies still do not provide this safety service while operating on rivers of a similar difficulty.

-Superb safety talks and operating standards.REO takes great pride in presenting an interesting and complete safety briefing prior to each trip.
+Superb Safety Talks and Operating StandardsREO takes great pride in presenting an interesting and complete safety briefing prior to each trip.
 Our most experienced senior guides and safety kayakers present these safety talks.
 Following our talk, each guest is asked to perform certain safety drills including using proper paddle commands, pulling a swimmer into a raft and swimming an easy section of whitewater.

-REO has a perfect safety record with 35 years of operation on many of the most challenging rivers that are rafted in Canada.
+REO has a perfect safety record with 36 years of operation on many of the most challenging rivers that are rafted in Canada.
 However, past performance does not imply that any given trip will be safe and that no losses or damages will occur.